Graduate Diploma (HD) in Innovation Management

 Exemption and qualification evaluation in connection with admission

-If you do not meet the requirements of a qualifying exam, Danish language skills or two years of relevant work experience for the Graduate Diploma (HD2), you can apply for exemption.
+If you do not meet the requirements of a qualifying exam or two years of relevant work experience for the Graduate Diploma (HD2), you can apply for exemption.
 Different forms of exemptions and eligibility assessments exist.

 - If you wish to apply for exemption based on another educational background, you must apply for exemption from entry requirements.
 Only passed degrees and/or passed courses can be assessed in cases of exemption - see below.